project-sunbird/project-sunbird.github.io/pages/developer-docs/announcement_onboarding.md

 **Note:** Announcement  feature does not support location hierarchy.
 While targeting an announcement, all locations are available in a flat structure irrespective of location type in database.

 To establish co-relation between the organization and their respective location:
 <ol> i).
 Create Location on Sunbird.
 To create location, refer [Geo Location APIs](http://www.sunbird.org/apis/geolocationapi/) ii).
-Once location is created, the locationId is generated iii).
+Once location is created, the locationId is generated <ol> iii).
 Use the same locationId while creating or updating the  organization. </o>

 For details on Organization Management APIs, refer [Organization Management APIs](http://www.sunbird.org/apis/orgapi/)